KunalMaheshwarigithub/India-Crime-Trend-Analysis-2020-2024-/README.md

-⏳ How Long Does It Take to Close a Case?
-A Deep Dive into Case Closure Time Top 10 Cases That Took the Longest to Close
+# ⏳ How Long Does It Take to Close a Case?
+A Deep Dive into Case Closure Time

-Query :

-Article content
-Result Grid :

-Article content
 Top 10 Cases That Took the Longest to Close
-Top 10 Cases Which took least days to close the case

-Query :
+# Query :

-Article content
-Result Grid :

-Article content
+SELECT
+  `Date Reported`,
+  `Date Case Closed`,
+  City,
+  `Crime Description`,
+  `Victim Age`,
+  `Victim Gender`,
+  DATEDIFF(`Date Case Closed`, `Date Reported`) AS `Days Taken to Close` FROM crime_data
+WHERE `Case Closed` = 'Yes'
+ORDER BY `Days Taken to Close` DESC
+LIMIT 10;

+# Key Insights :
+⏳ 729 days (2 years) is the longest duration taken to close multiple cases.

+These long durations include serious crimes like HOMICIDE and SEXUAL ASSAULT.

+Cases are from cities like Mumbai, Kanpur, Pune, Chennai, Hyderabad, Delhi, etc.

+Some victims were as young as 10 and as old as 75, indicating age is not a deciding factor in how fast cases are closed.

+Gender marked as X appears in multiple long-duration cases, possibly suggesting missing/undisclosed data.

-Average Case Closure Time
+# Average Case Closure Time

-Query :
+# Query :

-Article content
-Result Grid :

-Article content
+SELECT
+  AVG(DATEDIFF(`Date Case Closed`, `Date Reported`)) AS `Avg Days Taken` FROM crime_data
+WHERE `Case Closed` = 'Yes';

+# Key Insights
 📌 Top 10 Longest Case Closures The cases with the longest resolution times took between 727 to 729 days to close.
 These cases predominantly involved homicide and sexual assault, with victims from various age groups and genders.

 📌 Fastest Case Closures On the other hand, several cases—mostly related to public intoxication and traffic violations—were closed in just 1 day.